Preparation of Low Entropy Correlated Many-body States via Conformal Cooling Quenches

 Ultracold quantum gases have reached the extraordinary realm of sub-nanokelvin temperatures \cite{leanhardt2003cooling,kovachy2015matter}, revealing, along the way, phenomena ranging from Bose-Einstein condensation and Cooper-paired superfluidity to Mott insulators and localization \cite{anderson1995dilute,davis1995bose,demarco1999onset,chin2004observation,schreiber2015observation}.
 This scientific impact owes, in part, to a flexible array of cooling techniques that can effectively quench the kinetic energy of atomic systems; indeed, the laser cooling of atomic registers in optical tweezers has enabled the observation of few-particle quantum interference and entanglement \cite{kaufman2012cooling,kaufman2014two}, while the evaporative cooling of Bose gases has realized temperatures nearly two orders of magnitude smaller than that required for condensation \cite{olf2015thermometry}.

-Nevertheless, these temperatures are still too high to emulate a number of more exotic- and delicate- quantum phases including antiferromagnetic spin liquids, fractional Chern insulators and high-temperature superconductivity \cite{stamper2009viewpoint,campbell2011ultracold,yao2013realizing}.
-The figure of merit for observing such physics is not the absolute temperature, but rather the dimensionless entropy density in units of $k_B$ \footnote{Quantum Monte Carlo estimates for the entropy density required for magnetic ordering are: $\sim0.03 k_B$ and $\sim0.3 k_B$ for bosons in two- and three-dimensional lattices, respectively, with similar values for the Neel ordering of fermions.
-On the experimental front, spin gradient demagnetization of bosons has reached $\sim 0.05 k_B$ \cite{medley2011spin}, while evaporative cooling has reached $\sim 10^{-3} k_B$ \cite{olf2015thermometry}.
-For Fermions, $\sim 0.06 k_B$ has been reached unitary Fermi gases \cite{ku2012revealing}, while $\sim 0.76 k_B$ has been achieved in a 3D optical lattice \cite{hart2015observation}.
-Antiferromagnetic correlations have also been observed in a 2D Fermi-Hubbard model using quantum gas microscopy \cite{parsons2016site,cheuk2016observation}.}.
+Nevertheless, these temperatures are still too high to emulate a number of more exotic- and delicate- quantum phases including antiferromagnetic spin liquids, fractional Chern insulators and high-temperature superconductors \cite{stamper2009viewpoint,campbell2011ultracold,yao2013realizing}.
+The figure of merit for observing such physics is not the absolute temperature, but rather the dimensionless entropy density in units of $k_B$~\cite{quantummontecarlo}.
 Reaching ultra-low entropy densities remains a major challenge for many-body quantum simulations despite the multitude of kinetic cooling techniques.
 This challenge is particularly acute for gases in deep optical lattice potentials, for which transport, and thus evaporative cooling, is slowed \cite{hung2010slow}.
 Moreover, in lattice systems representing models of quantum magnetism, the entropy resides primarily in spin, rather than motional, degrees of freedom \cite{chu2002cold}.
 Expelling such entropy through evaporative cooling requires the conversion of spin excitations to kinetic excitations, a process that is typically inefficient \cite{hart2015observation,parsons2016site,cheuk2016observation}.